 As a digital platform, we publish a broad range of content – from short essays and thematic text primers to video interviews and podcasts – and engage the top minds in law and religion to produce accessible content for today’s readers.
 By providing accurate information, expert analysis, and contextualized explanation of issues impacting America and the world, Canopy Forum addresses the growing concern for an understanding of law and religion, bringing these issues to the forefront of American public discourse in an informed, nuanced, and productive way.
+You can write on anything that pertains to the intersection of law and religion within your area of expertise, whether it be a reflection on current events from the lens of your field, or an idea you would like to write about within the confines of the broad umbrella of law and religion.
+Since we are interested in bringing a broad range of scholarly perspectives to public attention under our Canopy, we are very flexible regarding topics and value every submission.

 Canopy Forum accepts submissions on a rolling basis and currently soliciting a wide variety of scholarship, including religious and legal perspectives on…